 6. Green Tea Extract

 French studies suggest that green tea extract may improve lipid and fat metabolism and insulin sensitivity in dogs.
 Some dog and cat foods already contain green tea extract, but if yours doesn't, it is possible to supplement your pet's diet with the green tea you buy for yourself.
-However, check with your veterinarian before using products intended for humans, to make sure you are not overdosing your pet.
+However, check with your veterinarian before using products intended for humans, to make sure you are not overdosing on your pet.

 Armed with this knowledge, you can choose the right foods and supplements for your pet’s weight loss program, and help make the transition to a lean and healthy body mass proceed more quickly and easily.